 My greatest revelation during the Great Shitbag Tour was the pervasive resentment, envy, paranoia and low integrity (now proven by the Covid genocide and blind eye from 95% of the medical community).
 I discovered years later that some at BSU resented my success and wished me ill.
 But I only have fifteen to twenty more years left and won’t be affected much more by it, I think.

 My current path isn't Plan C, it's actually Plan B, I bought this house five years ago in Vancouver to trade upon the "real estate trough effect".
 During turmoil, money is freed up and seeks the lowest price level.
 In recessions, real estate in large cities collapses but the surrounding smaller cities boom as people migrate to lower costs.
-I rolled $100K up to $290K in five years and now buying a house for cash.
+I rolled $100K up to $312K in five years and can buy a house elsewhere for cash.